zeek/zeek/frameworks/netcontrol.rst

    #close    2018-12-14-18-50-54

-Note that in this case, instead of calling NetControl directly, we also can use the :bro:see:`Notice::ACTION_DROP` action of the notice framework:
+Note that in this case, instead of calling NetControl directly, we also can use the :zeek:see:`Notice::ACTION_DROP` action of the notice framework:

 .. literalinclude:: netcontrol-3-ssh-guesser.zeek
    :caption: